 "Still, I'd like to see it if you don't mind," she firmly insisted, still

 visually fixated on it and showing absolutely no signs of giving up and

-letting the subject rest.
+letting the subject

-relented.
-After he pulled it out, she took it from his outstretched hand and visually scanned the futuristic device
+or wits, with her, he finally relented.
+After he pulled it out, she took

+from his outstretched hand and visually scanned the futuristic device

 "Gosh, this looks pretty complex," she observed.
-Will you please
+"Will you please

 tell me what it is and show me how it works," she asked, her voice